tauri-apps/tauri-docs/docs/guides/getting-started/prerequisites.md

 :::note

-On Windows 10 (April 2018 release or later) and Windows 11, the Webview2 runtime is distributed as part of the operating system.
+On Windows 10 (Version 1803 and later with all updates applied) and Windows 11, the Webview2 runtime is distributed as part of the operating system.

 :::